When corporations own your memories, even identity is a commodity.

 And then there’s RELOAD, which follows DOWNLOAD’s protagonist as he evolves into the evil we know and love.

-So, if you’re a publisher, please look me up on QueryTracker.
-DOWNLOAD is currently in test-reading, UPLOAD is sitting at that the-last-four-chapters-are-the-hardest stage (e.g., it’s 90% done), DELETE has 4 chapters and an outline, and RELOAD, a Loadtech side-story, is slightly more complete than DELETE.
+So, if you’re a publisher, please get in touch.
+DOWNLOAD is currently being shopped around, UPLOAD is sitting at that the-last-four-chapters-are-the-hardest stage (e.g., it’s 90% done), DELETE has 4 chapters and an outline, and RELOAD, a Loadtech side-story, is slightly more complete than DELETE.